MMosquito/Four_WINE-Os/README.md

  -Alcohol

-The data is mostly clean already and saw few complication when preparing it for loading into an SQL database, excepting the alcohol column.
-Some of the data points were strings that contained multiple decimal points and could not be converted to float values, so we opted to drop those data points.
+The data is mostly clean and saw few complications when preparing it for loading into an SQL database, except the alcohol column.
+Some of the data points were strings that contained multiple decimal points and could not be converted to float values, so we opted to drop those specific data points.
 That was accomplished with the following lines of code:

 ```
 check_decimals = lambda x: str(x).count('.') <= 1